MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 ## Create a table

-In this video, you will learn how to create a table using the Data workspace.
+This video will show you how to create a table using the Data workspace.
 <br>
 <br>